hselin/hselin.github.io/source/_posts/2015-08-26-another-layer-of-indirection.markdown

     <li>
       <b>SMR software library</b>
       <br />
       Companies with moderate level of software engineering capabilities could develop or modify their applications to utilize libraries (e.g. <a href="https://github.com/hgst/libzbc">libzbc</a>) that provide SMR support.
-However, this requires modification of all applications that require SMR and ecosystem support (library development).
+However, this requires modification of all applications that use SMR and ecosystem support (library development).
 It also introduces the complexity of dealing with library API changes.
     </li>
     <br />
     <li>